 (ii) on showing exceptional circumstances under which it is impracticable for the party to obtain facts or opinions on the same subject by other means.

-(C) Payment.
+(E) Payment.
 Unless manifest injustice would result, the court must require that the party seeking discovery:

-(i) pay the expert a reasonable fee for time spent in responding to discovery under Rule 26(b)(4)(A) or (B), including the time the expert spends testifying in a deposition; and
+(i) pay the expert a reasonable fee for time spent in responding to discovery under Rule 26(b)(4)(A) or (D), including the time the expert spends testifying in a deposition; and

-(ii) for discovery under Rule 26(b)(4)(B), also pay the other party a fair portion of the fees and expenses it reasonably incurred in obtaining the expert’s facts and opinions, including—in the court’s discretion—the time the expert reasonably spends preparing for deposition.
+(ii) for discovery under Rule 26(b)(4)(D), also pay the other party a fair portion of the fees and expenses it reasonably incurred in obtaining the expert’s facts and opinions, including—in the court’s discretion—the time the expert reasonably spends preparing for deposition.

-(D) Number of Experts Per Issue.
+(F) Number of Experts Per Issue.

 (i) Generally.
 Unless the parties agree or the court orders otherwise for good cause, each side is presumptively entitled to call only one retained or specially employed expert to testify on an issue.
 When there are multiple parties on a side and those parties cannot agree on which expert to call on an issue, the court may designate the expert to be called or, for good cause, allow more than one expert to be called.

 (ii) Standard-of-Care Experts in Medical Malpractice Actions.
-Notwithstanding the limits of Rule 26(b)(4)(D)(i), a defendant in a medical malpractice action may—in addition to that defendant’s standard-of-care expert witness—testify on the issue of that defendant’s standard of care.
+Notwithstanding the limits of Rule 26(b)(4)(F)(i), a defendant in a medical malpractice action may—in addition to that defendant’s standard-of-care expert witness—testify on the issue of that defendant’s standard of care.
 In such an instance, the court is not required to allow the plaintiff an additional expert witness on the issue of the standard of care.

 (5) Notice of Nonparty at Fault.
 No later than 150 days after filing its answer, a party must serve on all other parties—and should file with the court—a notice disclosing any person: (A) not currently or formerly named as a party in the action; and (B) whom the party alleges was wholly or partly at fault under A.R.S. § 12-2506(B).
 The notice must disclose the identity and location of the nonparty allegedly at fault, and the facts supporting the allegation of fault.
 A party who has served a notice of nonparty at fault must supplement or correct its notice if it learns that the notice was or has become materially incomplete or incorrect and if the additional or corrective information has not otherwise been disclosed to the other parties through the discovery process or in writing.
 A party must supplement or correct its notice of nonparty at fault under this rule in a timely manner, but in no event more than 30 days after it learns that the notice is materially incomplete or incorrect.
 The trier of fact may not allocate any percentage of fault to a nonparty who is not disclosed in accordance with this rule except on stipulation of all the parties or on motion showing good cause, reasonable diligence, and lack of unfair prejudice to all other parties.